 - Explosions can cause a TBI and be caused by an electrical or chemical hazard, flammable gasses and liquids, engines, or other causes.

 - Playing sports is a common cause of brain injury.
 Sports injuries often result in concussions, such as in football.
-However, suffering repeated concussions can result in chronic traumatic encephalopathy, a progressive degenerative condition.
+However, repeated concussions can result in chronic traumatic encephalopathy, a progressive degenerative condition.

-When you or a loved one suffers an injury, an Elverta brain injury lawyer can help them get needed compensation to provide for costly medical treatment and care.
+When you or a loved one suffers an injury, an Elverta brain injury lawyer can help them get compensation for costly medical treatment and care.
 Our AutoAccident.com injury lawyers have assisted many people with brain injuries to recover damages that allow them to go forward and give the special attention they require.
 By taking advantage of our free consultation, you can have your case reviewed and see what options to recover compensation.
 Call us at (916) 921-6400 or (800) 404-5400 to schedule a free case review.What Compensation Can I Obtain After a TBI Caused by Negligence?

 The expense of treating an injured person for a brain injury can be enormous, so your Elverta brain injury lawyer will fight hard to ensure you obtain maximum compensation, including:

 - The injured party is entitled to recover lost wages due to their inability to work.
-This includes any additions earned in the job such as pension and insurance coverage, bonuses, sick leave, vacation time, etc. The difference in wages is included in the settlement if the person who suffered the TBI returns to work but has to take a job that pays less.
+This includes any additions earned in the job, such as pension and insurance coverage, bonuses, sick leave, vacation time, etc. The wage difference is included in the settlement if the person who suffered the TBI returns to work but has to take a job that pays less.
 If the injured person's trauma leads to permanent disability that prevents them from working in the future, the settlement will include the wages and other benefits until retirement age.

 - An accident can result in non-economic damages, such as pain and suffering.
 In addition to the physical trauma associated with an accident, there can also be psychological and emotional issues.
 People injured in an accident frequently suffer from depression, anxiety, sleeplessness, and other symptoms that make it hard to enjoy their lives as they did before the incident.
 Some individuals are also susceptible to developing post-traumatic stress disorder, which requires professional treatment at its most extreme.
 Such treatment can be reimbursed as well.